awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 number of "unpairable" level-shifts or simply a large number of 'levels' may be indicative of signal flips and generally poor trace quality.

-(Auxillary case 1) _To fine-tune the correction of a zero-sum group of level-shifts._ Level-shifted segments of the trace might not be corrected precisely by the automatic procedure, perhaps because the slope estimation is inaccurate, or because of the inexactness of the mirroring of level-shifted data
+(Auxiliary case 1) _To fine-tune the correction of a zero-sum group of level-shifts._ Level-shifted segments of the trace might not be corrected precisely by the automatic procedure, perhaps because the slope estimation is inaccurate, or because of the inexactness of the mirroring of level-shifted data